-Interest income is recorded on an accrual basis using the effective interest rate method.
-Under the effective interest rate method, the interest rate realized is not necessarily the same as the stated loan interest rate.
+Interest income is recorded on an accrual basis using the effective interest method.
+Under the effective interest method, the interest rate realized is not necessarily the same as the stated loan interest rate.
 When a loan is classified as impaired, the original expected timing and amount of future cash flows may be revised to reflect new circumstances.
 These revised cash flows are discounted using the original effective interest rate to determine the impaired carrying value of the loan.
 Interest income is thereafter recognized on this impaired carrying value using the original effective interest rate.
 Additional changes to the amount or timing of future cash flows could result in further loan losses, or the reversal of prior loan losses, which would also impact the amount of subsequent interest income recognized.
 Interest and fees collected in advance are recorded as deferred revenue and recognized in income.
+Loan commitment, origination, structuring fees and bonuses are recorded as income over the life of the loan.